 Phil: Yes, but that’s not inspirational.
 How about “Put systems in place now that increase scalability, so we’re on track to be a machine in 2018” (We went on to refine the objective as: “Get more scalable so we’re on track to be a machine as we enter 2018.”)

 OKRs Coaching Excerpt Part 2: The Key Results

-- Phil: We’re growing like crazy and we take forever to process support tickets.
-The only way we can handle this is to hire new staff, but if we have to keep hiring more people in our team, then we’re know we are not scalable.
+Phil: We’re growing like crazy and we take forever to process support tickets.
+The only way we can handle this is to hire new staff, but if we have to keep hiring more people on our team, then we know we are not scalable.

-- Phil: Yes, for sure.
+Phil: Yes, for sure.
 The CEO herself says we need to reduce this.
-The problem is that most our processes are very manual.
+The problem is that most of our processes are very manual.
 We need to automate a bunch of stuff.

-- Phil: We’re at 20 right now.
-But, I don’t want to keep brining in more people.
+Phil: We’re at 20 right now.
+But, I don’t want to keep bringing in more people.
 However, we’re also growing rapidly.